 How many inches in from the left side of the bag?

-How many colors (1-2)
+How many colors (1-2) no, but until amazing print goes live, could be added to print menu (when ns is checked)?

-How many sides (1-2)
+How many sides (1-2) no, but could be added to print menu (when ns is checked)?

 What is the image width?
+Yes – random; for the other types, see slide out menu

 What is the image length?
+Yes – random; for the other types, see slide out menu

 Do they have a useable artwork file?
+No; add optional upload link to random print menu and slideout?

-If no, will you be providing one at the time of order?
+If no, will you be providing one at the time of order?(shouldn’t they have to?)

 Do you have any image of the printing such as a photo of the bag?
+No; add optional upload link to to random print menu and slideout?

 Number of bags per case?
+Yes, count field in results

 What is the quantity?
+Yes, quantity field in results